• Skip to primary navigation

 Units Scale

-• 2 tbsp coconut oil, divided
+• 2 tablespoons coconut oil, divided

-• 1 bunch of carrots, diced
+• 1 small bunch carrots, diced

-• 1/2 cup roughly chopped raw cashews
+• 1/2 cup raw cashews, roughly chopped

-• sea salt to taste
+• sea salt, to taste

-• 1 bunch of scallions, thinly sliced
+• 1 bunch scallions, thinly sliced

-• 2-inch piece of ginger root, grated
+• 2-inch piece fresh ginger root, grated or minced

 • 2 cups cooked rice, preferably at least a day old

-• 1/2 tsp rice vinegar
+• 1/2 teaspoon rice vinegar

 • 1/4 cup raisins